 Added to his previous sentences of 12 years, and three years and one month, this brings Özkan’s cumulative sentence to 21 years and four months.

-Özkan told CPJ in late 2020 that Akyüz is at the High Security Prison 2 in Izmir, western Turkey.
-The journalist’s health was satisfactory, he is allowed to receive and send mail and has access to newspapers and the journalist’s family and lawyers were allowed to visit, Özkan said.
+Akyüz is held in High Security Prison 2 in the western city of Izmir, his lawyer said. Özkan told CPJ in September 2022 via messaging app that his client’s health remains satisfactory, he is allowed to receive and send mail and has access to newspapers, and his family and lawyers are allowed to visit.